gomena/gomena.github.io/index.md

 ### Brief bio sketch
 Before joining CMU I was a Florence Nightingale Bicentennial Fellow and Tutor in [Computational Statistics and Machine Learning](http://csml.stats.ox.ac.uk/) at the University of Oxford.
 \
-Prior to that, I was a [Data Science Initiative](https://datascience.harvard.edu/) Postdoctoral Fellow at Harvard University, mentored [Pierre Jacob](https://sites.google.com/site/pierrejacob/?pli=1&authuser=1).
+Prior to that, I was a [Data Science Initiative](https://datascience.harvard.edu/) Postdoctoral Fellow at Harvard University, mentored by [Pierre Jacob](https://sites.google.com/site/pierrejacob/?pli=1&authuser=1).
 \
 Previously, I did my PhD in Statistics at Columbia University, advised by [Liam Paninski](http://www.stat.columbia.edu/liam/).
 During my PhD, I did an internship at Google Brain (Cambridge, MA), hosted by Jasper Snoek.
 \